jcornaz/notes.stub/README.md

 [![License](https://img.shields.io/badge/license-GPLv2-blue.svg)](https://github.com/toolable/notes.stub/blob/develop/LICENSE)

 # Notes Stub
 This is a *minimalistic* Lotus Notes behaviors reproduction for unit testing purpose.
-It's written in kotlin an designed to be used from kotlin an java.
+It's written in kotlin an designed to be used from kotlin or java.

 The goal is to let you create fake documents, collections, databases that will behave like Lotus Notes would.
+Then you can do real unit tests of your Lotus Notes application, without network or disk access and with better reproducibility.

 ### Latest release
 [![Version](https://img.shields.io/badge/version-0.1.0-yellow.svg)](http://toolable.github.io/notes.stub/doc/0.1)